UBC-MDS/movielover_py/README.md

 * Line chart: Average US revenue of a movie genre in the year will be shown by hovering over the point on the line.
 Moreover, users can select an interval to highlight a more specified period.
 * Scatter plot: IMDB rating and duration of a movie will be shown by hovering over the point.
 Interval selection is also supported in the scatterplot to serve presentation needs.

-Brief instruction of interactivity can be also found by clicking the popover button on the top right of the dashboard!
+Brief instruction of interactivity can be also found by clicking the popover button ("Tips") on the top right of the dashboard!

 ### App Description